An Introduction to groff

 A surprisingly handy, old-school formatting system

-roff, short for “run off”, is an old-school document formatting language1 that is readily available for Linux systems in the form of GNU roff (groff).
-It is very old school, and can feel a bit clunky, but I find that it is a useful tool.
-It is used to format man pages, so that in and of itself is a good reason to learn a little about it.
-Beyond just that, though, it can be used for formatting books, papers, etc. You can render your document in a variety of different formats, including HTML, PostScript2, and pdf.
+roff, short for “run off”, is an old-school document formatting language1 that is readily available for Linux systems in the form of GNU roff (groff), troff, and nroff.
+It’s significantly lighter-weight than something like LaTex, but still allows for fairly complex document formatting tasks.
+It is also used to render man pages, so it’s worth learning for that alone if you’re interested in Linux.
+Beyond manuals, it can be used for formatting books, papers, etc. You can render your document in a variety of different formats, including HTML, PostScript2, and pdf.

-As an old-school Unix utility, roff itself is implemented through several distinct programs that are called one after another in a pipeline to produce the desired output document.
+As a classic Unix utility, roff itself is implemented through several distinct programs that are called one after another in a pipeline to produce the desired output document.
 I’m going to address roff initially in terms of these individual programs and pipelining, however we will transition to the more modern approach of using groff instead to do much of the work in one command.

 The roff Pipeline